genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/04_evaluators/01_configure.md

 In both cases, you define the rule in a table in the database: DYNAMIC_RULES for dynamic rules and CRON_RULES for static rules.

 ## Enabling the evaluator
-The evaluator process is not enables by default.
+The evaluator process is not enabled by default.
 Before you can use the GENESIS_EVALUATOR, you must enable it in your _application_**-genesis-processes.xml** file.

-The example below is for a standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`.
+The example below is for a standard Genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`.
 You  simply switch, `start` from `false` to `true`.
 Then run
 "`genesisInstall` -> `killServer` -> `startServers`", so that the configuration takes effect.

 ```xml {2}